 Sometimes overcoming past experiences and trying something new is easier when you have someone helping to push and encourage you.
 Having someone like a life coach on your side is a great way to defeat emotional hurdles that feel overwhelming and insurmountable on your own.
 Helping to sort out real concerns from self-fabricated and limiting beliefs is critical to finding a solution.

-Getting unstuck is usually not just going to involve one magical tip that gets your wheels rolling.
+How to move forward in life when you feel stuck is usually not just going to involve one magical tip that gets your wheels rolling.
 It often takes a combination of strategies and repeated effort.
 If you expect magic or someone to do it for you, it won’t work.
 The key is to go through the following steps with determination to get yourself moving again and eventually gain enough momentum to stay out of wherever you’ve been stuck.

 One way to identify what is keeping you stuck is by questioning your situation.
 Ask yourself, “What is keeping me stuck?”
 Look at your situation and ask yourself what‘s actually keeping you from doing what you want.
 Deep down, is it a belief?
 Is it fear?
 Is it uncertainty or judgment from others?

 Also, what are you gaining from not trying?
 Are you gaining a temporary benefit that will just make things worse in the long run?
-Perhaps it’s more comfortable to stay where you are — in your comfort zone.
+Perhaps it’s more comfortable to stay where you are stuck — in your comfort zone.
 If you learn to challenge your beliefs, you will often find that they are not founded on reality.

 Only by questioning yourself, and finding out what led you to believe what you do, can you overcome your limitations.
 Your perceived limitations are not the only thing that is keeping you down, your method of reasoning that leads you to believe in these limitations is what will continue to present road blocks if you do not tackle that as well.
 Change your mind; change your life!
 New ways to process and deal with emotions and obstacles can really change your momentum in life.